Centre for Policy Research: Controversies

-In 2015, the Delhi Police registered a criminal complaint for breach of trust against Mehta and the Center for Policy Research in connection with a recruitment scam at the Airports Authority of India (AAI).
+In 2015, the Delhi Police registered a criminal complaint for breach of trust against faculty member Pratap Mehta and the Center for Policy Research in connection with a recruitment scam at the Airports Authority of India (AAI).
 The CPR's examination cell had been awarded a contract for conducting examinations for recruitment at the AAI.
 However, there were allegations that the examination results were tampered with to favour certain candidates.
 The CPR's examination cell has since been shut down.

 On 7 September 2022, the Income Tax Department Officers conducted raids on CPR premises to investigate possible violations of the Foreign Contribution (Regulation) Act, 2010.
+The FCRA registration was suspended on 27 February 2023 and eventually canceled on 10 January 2024.

 Notable faculty members

-Notable academicians in CPR's core faculty from various fields of public policy include:
+Notable academics in CPR's core faculty from various fields of public policy include: